eda-ricercatore/admin-notes/skill-set/semi-technical-roles/ui-ux-design-n-research.md

 + Experience using vector editors like Figma or Sketch and prototyping tools like Principle or Framer
 + You are an expert in AfterEffects, Cinema 4D, Sketch, Principle
 + Highly skilled in using design tools such as Adobe Creative Suite, Figma, Sketch and/or Invision
++ You enjoy building UIs with modern tools like ES6, React, Mobx, Webpack, etc..
 + skill set:
 	- Senior Software Engineer - UI (Remote)
 	- We are seeking a Senior Software Engineer to help design, develop and deliver our Security Intelligence solution.
 The service collects security threats at scale from external sources.
 It detects unknown threats by running innovative stream processing and machine learning algorithms in near real-time, on vast amounts of internally collected data and signals.